-For more than thirty years local arts groups have worked to acquire the Bohm Theatre, but the project was cost prohibitive due to the acquisition costs, combined with necessary renovations.
-Since the late 1990s, the theatre has struggled, changing ownership several times through various land contracts, and with continued deterioration of the building, in November 2008, the theatre ceased operations, and on March 31, 2010, the property tax reverted to the County.
+For over thirty years, local arts groups worked to acquire the Bohm Theatre, but the cost of the project was prohibitive due to the acquisition costs, combined with the necessary renovations.
+Since the late 1990s the theater has struggled, changing ownership several times through various land deals, and with the building’s continued deterioration, in November 2008 the theater ceased operations and on March 31, 2010 , the property tax returned to the county. .

-At that time the Albion Community Foundation and Albion Downtown Development Authority joined forces and formed the Friends of the Bohm Theatre, as an advisory board, to determine how to save this historic landmark and the theatre arts back to downtown Albion.
-By September 2010 it was evident that there was enough community support to restore and revitalize the historic theatre so the Friends of the Bohm Theatre was incorporated as a Michigan nonprofit corporation.
-By October 2012 the Friends had received their 501 C3 status, and began efforts to separate from the Foundation so that they could independently operate the theater, once open.
+Around this time, the Albion Community Foundation and the Albion Downtown Development Authority joined forces and formed the Friends of the Bohm Theatre, as an advisory board, to determine how to save this historic landmark and the theater arts in downtown Albion.
+By September 2010, it was apparent that there was enough community support to restore and revitalize the historic theater, so Friends of the Bohm Theater was incorporated as a Michigan nonprofit corporation.
+By October 2012, the Friends had received their 501 C3 status and began efforts to spin off from the Foundation so they could independently operate the theater once it opened.

-Restoration began in September 2011, immediately after the Friends of the Bohm Theatre acquired the building from the county.
-Throughout the restoration the Friends partnered with the Albion Community Foundation to provide financial management for the capital campaign, and used its 40 year history and track record to help leverage funds not typically available to start-up organizations.
-Originally planned to open by Christmas 2014, the Theatre actually opened three months early.
+Restoration began in September 2011, immediately after Friends of the Bohm Theater acquired the building from the county.
+Throughout the restoration, the Friends have partnered with the Albion Community Foundation to provide financial management for the fundraising campaign and have used its 40-year history and track record to help raise funds that are not generally not available to start-up organizations.
+Originally planned for Christmas 2014, the theater actually opened three months earlier.

-In May 2015, the Bohm Theatre was one of the recipients of the prestigious
+In May 2015, the Bohm Theater was one of the recipients of the prestigious

 Governor’s Award for Historic Preservation.

 BUD DAVIS REMEMBERS OPENING DAY AT THE BOHM THEATER